anonakashima/barrage_editor/README.md

 # barrage_editor
-this is unity 2d, barrage editro.
+this is unity 2d, barrage editor.